“It should have been a red flag that … ”

 Other overall red-flags include:

-Elisa: “The biggest one for me is ambition to life a happy life.
+Elisa: “The biggest one for me is the ambition to live a happy life.
 I don’t need a man to make a lot of money or live a certain way … but if HE is not happy with his current situation, he can’t be just settling and complaining without a plan…he needs to at least be working towards changing the situation that makes him unhappy.”

 Cameron: “I learned I struggle to relate to men who aren’t dads.
 And I prefer to date someone with a college degree and career going for him.
 Also that if a guy isn’t even remotely interested in travel, that’s a turn off for me, and he’s just probably not a good fit because I want a guy who will travel with me.”